tlahin/roger_skyline_1/README.md

   - keyout: This line tells OpenSSL where to place the generated private key file that we are creating.
   - out: This tells OpenSSL where to place the certificate that we are creating.

-  Answer the following question..
+  Answer the following questions..

   Create a new snippet in the `/etc/apache2/conf-available directory`.
-We will name the file `ssl-params.conf` to make its purpose clear:
+You will name the file `ssl-params.conf` to make its purpose clear:
   `sudo vim /etc/apache2/conf-available/ssl-params.conf`.

   Paste this in `ssl-params.conf`: